dragonblue327/Note-API/README.md

 # Note-API Application

-This API app is for creating notes and reminders with flags.
+This API app is for creating notes and reminders with tags.
 Built with .NET 7.

 ## Note: This project is incomplete
 	 A friend once said, ‘You can write a calculator in a day, but perfecting it can take a lifetime.’